 We sampled the pepperoni roll from Sunseri’s.
 It came with a side of dipping sauce, but I preferred it without.
 I thought it was quite delicious.
-(We heard rumors that when Taylor Swift was in town that she ordered a lot of it for her crew.)
+(We heard rumors that when Taylor Swift was in town she ordered a lot of it for her crew.)

 I had never tasted, let alone heard of a mele until we visited Colangelo’s Bakery.
 After biting into it, I couldn’t help but wonder why?!
 That little flaky, sweet pastry was heavenly.
 It was my favorite small bite in the Burgh.
 (By the way, the Italian term torta di mele translates to apple tart.)

-We also got to choose our own biscotti at The Enrico Biscotti Company.
+We also got to choose biscotti at The Enrico Biscotti Company.
 They have more than two dozen flavors of biscotti in the bakery.
 I chose a chocolate one with a white chocolate drizzle.
 (One can never have too much chocolate, right?)

-I wish that our tour could have lasted longer - parting is such sweet sorrow.
 You can learn more about the ‘Burgh Bits and Bites Tours by clicking here.

 7. The Yard